xtbc18s2/chatarang/README.md

 # Chatarang

+## Day 10 Homework

+Only list public rooms, and rooms in which the current user is listed as a member.

+### Super Mega Bonus Credit

+Don't allow users to load non-public rooms of which they're not members.

+### Super Mega Bonus Credit Hyper Fighting

+Make a separate UI for direct messages.

+* List them separately in the sidebar.
+* Make a new form (or at least a new button that presents the same form differently).

 ## Day 9 Homework

 Move the list of rooms in state to `Main`, and be sure that the description updates appropriately when changing rooms.